 - Medical Directive: these cover specifically medical matters only.
 For example, a Jehovah’s Witness might well have one confirming an absolute refusal to have a blood transfusion.

 - Lasting Power of Attorney Property and Financial Affairs (Finance LPA): the modern version of the Enduring Power of Attorney, and much more widely recognised these days.
 In essence, they cover pretty much every type of financial or property-related decision (with one major hitch).
 They are very tricky documents, and they have no legal validity until they have been registered by the Office of the Public Guardian.
-If you are planning to be seriously ill or have an accident, allow 3 months to get Lasting Powers of Attorney.
+If you are planning to be seriously ill or have an accident allow, at the very least, 3 months to get Lasting Powers of Attorney in place!

 What is the problem with Finance LPAs?

 They don’t cover Welfare matters, so whilst they will allow you to pay (for example) Care Home Fees – your family attorneys will have NO CHOICE over which care home you are put in – that will be decided by Social Services.
-If the family don’t agree – TOUGH – unless you have set up:
+If the family doesn’t agree – TOUGH – they have no rights – unless you have set up:

 There are a number of reasons why you might need someone to make decisions for you or act on your behalf:

 - This could just be a temporary situation: for example, if you’re in a hospital and need help with everyday tasks such as paying bills.